mvolkmann/blog/src/swift/Localization.md

 The `environment` view modifier can be used to allow the user to select a locale within the app.
-This works for most views, but I haven't been able to get it to change a localized image.

 This {% aTargetBlank
 "https://developer.apple.com/forums/thread/13155?answerId=36704022#36704022",